Santi Giovanni e Paolo

 Less chock-full of crowd-pleasing paintings than the Frari, San Zanipolo does have the Giovanni Bellini Vincent Ferrer polyptych (see right) which is in its original frame.
 It’s an early work - his first important independent commission - but is somewhat lacking in the polished serenity and originality of his later work, and with considerable studio involvement, especially in the predella.
 The polyptych was painted around 1465-8, when the influence of the sculptural style of Mantegna, his brother-in-law, was still strong on Giovanni.
 It was commissioned by the scuola piccolo devoted to the then-new saint, who had a reputation as a miraculous healer, which may have increased his popularity in Venice after the plague outbreak of 1464.

 There's also the odd 1542 Alms of Saint Antoninus of Florence by Lorenzo Lotto.
 It's notable for depicting a somewhat hierarchical model of charity, with the saint himself having no direct contact with a poor person.
 Antoninus had been a leading Observant reformer of the Dominican Order, only just canonised, in 1523.
 He it was who had founded the Società dei Buonuomini that met in San Martino in Florence and he had been the prior of San Marco before becoming Archbishop of Florence.
 Amongst the throng of supplicants at the base of the painting, all looking like portraits, the central bearded figure in an orange robe has been recently convincingly argued to be a portrait of the artist.
+The carpet draped over the parapet behind his head is one of many designs of Anatolian carpet that have become so well known from their use by Italian artists that they have become named after them, even in Turkish museums, so this one is now known as the Lotto carpet.
 Lotto worked often for Dominicans, but they paid him little for this - his fee of 125 ducats had 35 deducted in exchange for a 'free' funeral, which we have no record of ever having happened.
 This altarpiece is to be found, with some impressive ceiling paintings by Veronese, in the Capella del Rosario.
 This chapel was the one destroyed by fire in 1867 (see below), the Veronese ceiling paintings from the lost church of Santa Maria dell'Umiltà. having been brought here later.
 They had been taken to Vienna in 1821, following the demolition of the church, and only returned to Venice at the end of World War I, being installed here in June 1925.

 The tombs of doges are a bigger draw - there are twenty-five here - after the 15th century all of their funerals were held here.
 Especially fine are the three for the Mocinego doges on the entrance wall (see right).
 The one on the left (as you face the back wall) to Doge Pietro is by Pietro Lombardo, with the help of his sons Tullio and Antonio.
 It glorifies the war-like Doge's military achievements, with classically-inspired pagan imagery, like scenes featuring Samson, and with Christian themes only getting a look in towards the top with the relief of The Three Marys at the Sepulchre.
 The tomb on the right to Doge Giovanni is by Tullio Lombardo, the elder son, probably with the help of his brother Antonio.
 The tomb in the middle, of Doge Alvise I and his wife Loredana Marcello, is later and probably Palladio-designed.
 It is embellished with two saints taken from Doge Pietro's tomb and incorporates the memorial to Bartolomeo Bragadin, which did not make the Bragadin family happy.